idleft/asterixdb/asterixdb/asterix-doc/src/site/markdown/feeds/tutorial.md

 that cover the popular scenarios of ingesting data from (a) Twitter (b) RSS  (c) Socket Feed source.

 ####Ingesting Twitter Stream
-We shall use the built-in push-based Twitter adaptor.
+We shall use the built-in push-based Twitter adapter.
 As a pre-requisite, we must define a Tweet using the AsterixDB Data Model (ADM) and the AsterixDB Query Language (AQL).
-Given below are the type definition in AQL that create a Tweet datatype which is representative of a real tweet as obtained from Twitter.
+Given below are the type definitions in AQL that create a Tweet datatype which is representative of a real tweet as obtained from Twitter.

         create dataverse feeds;